yp583/CSC600/README.md

 ### Long Short Term Memory Models (LSTM)
 ---
-*If you don't know what a nueral network is, I recommend you to look at this [reference](https://www.investopedia.com/terms/n/neuralnetwork.asp) which looks at nueral networks in a more financial context.*
+*If you don't know what a neural network is, I recommend that you look at this [reference](https://www.investopedia.com/terms/n/neuralnetwork.asp) which looks at neural networks in a financial context.*

-For this project specifically, I use a type of recurrent nueral network called Long Short Term Memory (LSTM) to make prediction for stock prices.
-A recurrent nueral network is a type of nueral network that uses the output from its previous prediction (ie. its prediction for the day before) to influence its next prediction (ie. its prediction for the next day).
+For this project specifically, I use a type of recurrent neural network called Long Short Term Memory (LSTM) to make prediction for stock prices.
+A recurrent neural network is a type of neural network that uses the output from its previous prediction (ie. its prediction for the day before) to influence its next prediction (ie. its prediction for the next day).

-Unfortunately, RNNs have trouble allowing days from the extreme past to influence their predictions for the future.
+Unfortunately, RNNs have trouble allowing days from futher in the past to influence their predictions for the future.
 This is where LSTMs come in.
-The LSTM is a variation of RNNs which allows for the extreme past to influence its predictions, hence the reference to Long Term Memory in the name of LSTM.
-It also allows recent days to still influence its prediction, balancing between allowing data from the extreme past as well as data from the recent past to make its predictions.
+The LSTM is a variation of RNNs which allows for datapoints much further back in time to influence the model's predictions, hence the reference to Long Term Memory in the name LSTM.
+It also allows recent days to still influence its prediction, balancing between allowing data from further back in time as well as data from the more recent past to make its predictions.

 For this reason, this project utilized the LSTM model for its predictions as stock prices are generally related to the stock's past, including anything from yesterday to a couple of months ago.